reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

      }
      ```

-1. Once you have verified that IoT hub is receiving the telemetry, press **Ctrl-C** in the Azure Cloud Shell and Visual Studio Code windows.
+1. Once you have verified that IoT hub is receiving the telemetry, press **Ctrl+C** in the Azure Cloud Shell and Visual Studio Code windows.

-    Ctrl-C is used to stop the running apps.
+    > **Note**: **Ctrl+C** is used to stop the running apps.
 Always remember to shut down unneeded apps and jobs.

 ## Summary

-In this lab, intially you have created an Azure IoT Hub Device ID.
-Next, you developed a simulator using C# to generate and send telemetry data to the IoT Hub, and then verified the data was successfully received.
+In this lab, you first created an Azure IoT Hub Device ID.
+Then, you developed a simulator using C# to generate and send telemetry data to the IoT Hub, and finally verified the data was successfully received.

-### You have successfully completed the lab !!
+## You have successfully completed the lab!!